MathieuBuisson/PSCodeHealth/docs/InternalFunctions/Get-FunctionTestCoverage.md

 ## DESCRIPTION
 Gets test coverage information for the specified function.
 This includes 2 pieces of information :
-  - Code coverage percentage (lines of code that are exercised by unit tests)
+  - Code coverage percentage (lines of code that are exercized by unit tests)
-  - Missed Commands (lines of codes or commands not being exercised by unit tests)
+  - Missed Commands (lines of codes or commands not being exercized by unit tests)

 It uses Pester with its CodeCoverage parameter.